haxtheweb/edtechjoker/draft-outline.md

 - Write a blog post on dev.to
 - Explain Why docker is powerful, how to get started with play with docker
 - Using screenshots of the NewsAPI Microservice as a backdrop, write an article about how to create a DockerFile for your NASA image search repo
-- Submit your blog post to the #edtechjoker channel in slack
+- Bonus:
-- Bonus: +1% Create a docker-compose file for your Nasa image search repo
+  - +2% Create a docker-compose file for your Nasa image search repo and get your NASA repo deployable on play with docker
+- Submit your blog post to the **#edtechjoker** channel in slack

 ## In the end of week 7
 - You'll EACH have both labs done and many repos
 - You'll EACH have two blog posts, 1 for each lab topic
+- The next 3 classes are working days with attendance taken
 - **These are both due Sunday the 27th**

 ~~~ EVERYTHING BELOW HERE IS HIGHLY VARIABLE / SUBJECT TO CHANGE ~~~